hynet-mel/mutant-standard-color-font/README.md

 emerge twemoji-color-font
 ```

-## Install on OS X
+## Install on MacOS
 Both SVGinOT versions are available from releases:
 https://github.com/eosrei/twemoji-color-font/releases

 1. `TwitterColorEmoji-SVGinOT-13.0.1.zip` - The regular version of the font
-   installs like any other font and can be specifically selected, but OS X will
+   installs like any other font and can be specifically selected, but MacOS will
    default to the `Apple Color Emoji` font for emojis.
-2. `TwitterColorEmoji-SVGinOT-OSX-13.0.1.zip` - A hack to replace the `Apple
+2. `TwitterColorEmoji-SVGinOT-MacOS-13.0.1.zip` - A hack to replace the `Apple
    Color Emoji` font by [using the same internal name][12].
 Install and accept
    the warning in Font Book.